edinburgh-napier/set09121/lectures/lecture4.md

 - We are normally thinking about what can happen during the update step.  <!-- .element: class="fragment" -->
  - For example, when B is pressed the player should jump.  <!-- .element: class="fragment" -->
  - Player's actions are normally based on the controls (Procedures from Formal Elements).  <!-- .element: class="fragment" -->
- - Computer controlled actions are normally supplied via some form of Artificial Intelligence.  <!-- .element: class="fragment" -->
+ - Computer controlled actions are normally supplied via some form of Artificial Intelligence (System procedures, objectives, rules).  <!-- .element: class="fragment" -->
 - The physical objects are normally controlled by the physics system.  <!-- .element: class="fragment" -->
 - What behaviours do you see in the games that you play?  <!-- .element: class="fragment" -->